framad/HackerRankPHP/README.txt

 Hackerrank problem solving (basic) solution using PHP.
-It will work if you run it on your own environment but if you want to use the code to solve the hackerrank problem u need to change the syntax a bit.
+Since i made this in my own evironment tt will work if you run it on your own, but if you want to use the code to solve the hackerrank problem u need to change the syntax a bit.
+Few of the code here i copied from another people on the internet, i only do that when i got stuck to pass all the test case.
 Nevertheless the solution i provide will work perfectly.